steelhacks-2025-devs/main/backend/README.md

 # SteelHacks Backend

-Our project's backend used Flask to serve and run the app.
-We used Principal Component Analysis to create a "livability score" of the properties we could get reasonable amounts of data about.
+Our project's backend runs on a simple Flask App.

+We used Python data science and machine learning libraries to create a "livability score" of the properties we could get reasonable amounts of data about.